veronikastengel/tree_id_app/README.md

 The core of the project was using deep learning algorithms to identify tree species from an image.

-With the prediction result the user also gets additional information about the species, as well as a first map of worldwide distribution and a second map with locations of the tree species in Lisbon, Portugal.
+Along with the prediction result the user also gets additional information about the species, as well as a first map of worldwide distribution and a second map with locations of the tree species in Lisbon, Portugal.

 The model is trained for the five main tree species in Portugal: Stone Pine, Maritime Pine, Eucalyptus, Cork Oak and Holm Oak.
 These species make up 87% of forests in Portugal.
 The model uses a convolutional neural network, implemented in TensorFlow via Keras.
 The Jupyter Notebook containing the training of the model can be found in the folder tf_keras_cnn.